lino-framework/book/docs/specs/avanti/cal.rst

 ======= ========= ============ ========= =============
 <BLANKLINE>

-In Avanti there is a state "exused" but we removed the transition it:
+In Avanti there is a presence state "excused":

 >>> show_workflow(cal.GuestStates.workflow_actions)
 ============= ============== =========== ============== =========================